marcusmichaely/schlauertyp_crystal/README.md

 # schlauertyp
-This little Rubyscript is inspired by a Birthdaypresent from my friends Valentin and Insa.
+This little script is inspired by a birthdaypresent from my friends Valentin and Insa.

 [Der Moral-o-mat](https://de-de.facebook.com/sinnfragenkombinator/)
 is so funny that i needed a digital version :)